seniorjoinu/ic-stable-memory/docs/perfomance.md

 So it is basically two allocations (one on heap and another on stable memory) per create operation.
 When you read a `SBox` from stable memory or update it, you trigger one heap allocation again (because of (de)serialization).
 All these allocations greately increase your cycles consumption.
+Plus a lot of performance is lost because of inefficient serialization engine, that one might use to implement `AsDynSizeBytes`.

 ### SBox map/set keys